hotrodorm/hotrod/README.md

 [Nitro](./hotrod-project/docs/docs-5/nitro/README.md) excels when the application requires complex, non-trivial queries that go beyond the scope of LiveSQL and CRUD, or for queries that benefit from:

-- [Dynamic SQL](./hotrod-project/docs/docs-5/nitro/nitro-dynamicsql.md) logic to dynamically assemble queries based on runtime parameters
+- [Nitro Dynamic SQL](./hotrod-project/docs/docs-5/nitro/nitro-dynamicsql.md) logic to dynamically assemble queries based on runtime parameters
 - Native SQL extensions available in the specific database

 Nitro can be used to gain access to all the features of a database, as well as to squeeze performance from it by tweaking queries.
 All these features can be combined into any SELECT, UPDATE, INSERT, or DELETE, or in any other valid database query (TRUNCATE, CREATE, ALTER, DROP, etc.).